-- Design and conduct research that will inform managerial and policy decision-making, including the collection, analysis and interpretation of data using familiar software packages;
+3. Design and conduct research that can inform managerial and economic policy making, including by collecting, analyzing and interpreting data using relevant software.

-- Communicate clearly and cogently in written and oral form using modern technology.
+5. Communicate clearly and cogently in written and oral form in academic and professional environments.

 Student graduates from our program are engaging in graduate studies and careers.
 A few of these after-college endeavors are listed below.